 Examining the stellar models, the best-fit unattenuated stellar model spectra for both the \citet{2000ApJ...533..682C} and inclination-dependent fits are shown for the four example galaxies as the dotted lines in Figure~\ref{fig:obsmodsed}.
 It can be seen that the nearly face-on galaxy (i.e., upper most panel) has similar unattenuated spectra.
 However, for the more inclined galaxies, the unattenuated spectra can vary greatly from the UV to the NIR.
-This difference is expected due to the significant differences between the attenuation curves at high inclinations as shown in Figures~\ref{fig:tuffsattenuation} and \ref{fig:tuffsattenuationrold} (i.e., left most panels).
-This variation in edge-on galaxies is what drives observed differences in some stellar properties between fits with inclination as shown in Figure~\ref{fig:incvproperty}.
+This difference is expected due to the significant differences between the attenuation curves at high inclinations, as shown in Figures~\ref{fig:tuffsattenuation} and \ref{fig:tuffsattenuationrold} (i.e., left most panels).
+This variation in edge-on galaxies is what drives observed differences in some stellar properties between fits with inclination, as shown in Figure~\ref{fig:incvproperty}.

 It was expected that the \citet{2000ApJ...533..682C} fits would predict relatively high stellar emission attenuation at low inclinations and relatively low attenuation at high inclinations compared to the inclination-dependent fits.
-This is because the observed UV-optical flux will vary based on the viewing angle of the galaxy due to inclination-based attenuation, but the dust emission will be nearly unaffected by viewing angle.
+This is because the observed UV-optical flux will vary based on the viewing angle of the galaxy due to inclination-based attenuation, but the dust emission will be nearly unaffected by the viewing angle.
 Assuming a cylindrical geometry for the disk, we would expect to observe more rest-frame UV-optical flux from a nearly face-on view of a galaxy compared to the average view if it were randomly oriented (i.e., moderately inclined), but would predict similar levels of absorption due to $L_{\rm TIR}$ being unaffected by inclination.
 As for the edge-on view, we would expect to observe less rest-frame UV-optical flux than the average view, while still predicting similar levels of absorption.
-Therefore, since an inclination-independent model like the \citet{2000ApJ...533..682C} model should be most applicable to the average galaxy, it would overestimate the line of sight attenuation for more face-on galaxies, and underestimate the line of sight attenuation for edge-on galaxies; whereas the inclination-dependent model should properly account for inclination-dependent line of sight attenuation.
+Therefore, since an inclination-independent model like the \citet{2000ApJ...533..682C} model should be most applicable to the average galaxy, it would overestimate the line-of-sight attenuation for more face-on galaxies and underestimate the line-of-sight attenuation for edge-on galaxies; contrarily the inclination-dependent model should properly account for inclination-dependent line-of-sight attenuation.